zidude1234/30_Days_of_Python/Day 14/README.md

 ### Exercises: Level 3

-1. Use the countries_data.py (https://github.com/Asabeneh/30-Days-Of-Python/blob/master/data/countries-data.py) file and follow the tasks below:
+1. Use the <a href =https://github.com/Asabeneh/30-Days-Of-Python/blob/master/data/countries-data.py>countries_data.py</a> file and follow the tasks below:
    - Sort countries by name, by capital, by population
    - Sort out the ten most spoken languages by location.
    - Sort out the ten most populated countries.